beyarkay/masters-thesis/src/05_results.md

 >
 > Maybe this is where the ellipse plots come in?

-## Comparison of the inference and training times for each model
+## Comparison of the inference and training times for each model \label{time-comparison}

 Raw performance is not the only metric of interest, as _Ergo_ requires real-time prediction at a rate of 40 predictions per second.
 The inference and